Chalarangelo/30-seconds-of-code/snippets/RGBAToHex.md

 tags: string,math,intermediate
 ---

-Converts the values of RGBA components to a hexadecimal color code.
+Converts the values of RGBA components to a hexadecimal color code with alpha value.

 - Convert given RGBA parameters to hexadecimal string using bitwise left-shift operator (`<<`) and `toString(16)`, then `String.padStart(6,'0')` to get a 6-digit hexadecimal value on RGB part and convert alpha, A, part by mapping to `256` portion, then `String.padStart(2, '0')` to get a 2-digit hexadecimal value.